-Over the last year, NOAA has completed preliminary design studies of its GOES-R system and has made a number of key changes to the program.
+In summary, although NOAA has made progress in the GOES-R procurement, changes in the GOES-R acquisition strategy could lead to cost overruns and schedule delays if not managed effectively.
+Over the last year, NOAA has completed preliminary design studies of its GOES-R system and decided to separate the space and ground elements of the program into two contracts and have NASA oversee the system integration effort.
 Current program plans call for a two-satellite program-estimated to cost about \$7 billion-with launch of the first satellite in December 2014.
-However, independent studies show that the program's cost could increase by about \$2 billion more and the first launch could be delayed by at least 2 years.
+However, independent studies show that the program's cost could increase by about \$2 billion and that the first launch could be delayed by at least 2 years.